Best Charities to Donate To in 2026 (Ranked)

 How should I choose a charity to donate to?

-Look for three things: (1) high program spending ratio (above 80%), (2) a mission that aligns with your values, and (3) evidence of impact (not just spending).
-Our Efficiency Score combines financial metrics from IRS 990 filings to provide a data-driven starting point.
+Look for three things: (1) sound financial structure (healthy reserves, steady revenue, reasonable executive pay), (2) a mission that aligns with your values, and (3) evidence of impact (not just spending).
+Our Efficiency Score combines financial metrics from IRS Form 990 filings to provide a data-driven starting point.
+To see a program-vs-overhead split, read the organization’s e-filed 990 directly.

 What is a good Efficiency Score?